SDK package quickstart

 SDK prerequisite: dashboard keys

-Before this snippet runs, create a workspace, complete onboarding, and copy the sandbox test key you plan to use first.
+Before this snippet runs, create an account, complete onboarding, and copy the sandbox secret key from your dashboard.
+Use it as WAVEBIRD_SECRET_KEY on the server.
+For browser SDK usage, copy a publishable key and configure allowed origins before testing.
 Switch to your live secret key only when production traffic and any partner path are approved.
-This SDK quickstart assumes that handoff is already done.

 node-server.ts